AI For Parent Access Calls

 Pediatric calls are too sensitive for AI diagnosis

 Correct.
-This is not diagnosis. iando.ai should collect information, answer only approved administrative questions, and route clinical judgment to staff or emergency instructions defined by the clinic.
+This is not diagnosis. iando.ai should collect information, answer only approved administrative questions, and send clinical judgment to staff or emergency instructions defined by the clinic.

 Our nurses decide what is urgent